 Guelph, Ont., September, 11, 2018–Last night, Guelph City Council approved the development of a new procedure to allow groups of residents to apply for temporary enforcement suspensions of driveway width infractions in their neighbourhood.

 “While the procedure is developed, the City will continue to enforce Zoning Bylaw (1995) – 14864 regulations related to driveway widths and issue notifications of illegal driveways, but we won’t issue charges for residential homes classified as semi-detached/duplex and on-street townhouses,” says Rob Reynen, chief building official for the City.
 “The specific restrictions and conditions for suspended enforcement, including the additional criteria defined by Council, are now posted in detail on the City’s website.”

-The procedure for temporary driveway enforcement suspensions could be modeled on the City’s current on-street parking review procedure.
+The procedure for temporary driveway enforcement suspensions could be modelled on the City’s current on-street parking review procedure.
 When a request is submitted for a review of on-street parking, the City initiates a survey to determine interest and support from people living on the affected street.
 This type of procedure requires both a minimum amount of survey participation from people in the area, as well as a minimum level of support, before the City can approve the request and make changes.